rocket-pool/old.docs.rocketpool.net/src/guides/node/responsibilities.md

-# :notebook: A Node Operator's Responsibilities
+# A Node Operator's Responsibilities

 ## How ETH2 Staking Works